D-E-F-E-A-T/nCount/README.md

 # nCount
-nCount is an open-source people counter framework for business intelligence
+nCount is an open-source people counter framework for business intelligence (WIP, not finished)